 Parents often come across your school online.
 They then research your school online.
 So why wouldn’t you allow them to complete that journey by booking a school visit online?

-Online booking software allows parents to book with you 24/7, from any device, anywhere in the world.
+An online booking system for international schools allows parents to book with you 24/7, from any device, anywhere in the world.
 It allows parents to choose tour slots from live availability, saves your staff time on scheduling visits that they can reinvest elsewhere, and helps turn online browsing into engaged, in-person interactions, giving you a chance to wow parents.

 To round up